 Location.
-45° 50.235′ N, 95° 20.64′ W. Marker is in Alexandria, Minnesota, in Douglas County.
-Marker can be reached from Interstate 94, on the right when traveling north.
-Marker is located in the rest area on the northbound side of I-94.
+45° 52.155′ N, 95° 26.935′ W. Marker is in Alexandria, Minnesota, in Douglas County.
+Marker is on Interstate 94 at milepost 97 near State Highway 27, on the right when traveling east.
+This marker is at the Lake Lakota Rest Area.
 Touch for map.
-Marker is in this post office area: Alexandria MN 56308, United States of America.
-Touch for directions.
+Marker Touch for directions.

 Other nearby markers.
 At least 5 other markers are within 10 miles of this marker, measured as the crow flies.
 Douglas County Courthouse (approx. 3.4 miles away); Theodore A. Erickson (approx. 3.4 miles away); Knute Nelson House (approx. 4 miles away); Red River Ox Cart Trails (approx. 5˝ miles away); Brandon Auditorium (approx. 9.7 miles away).

 Credits.
 This page was last revised on September 29, 2020.
 It was originally submitted on September 29, 2020, by Barry Swackhamer of Brentwood, California.
 This page has been viewed 183 times since then and 50 times this year.
 Photos: 1, 2. submitted on September 29, 2020, by Barry Swackhamer of Brentwood, California.